Deepakdubey90/lti-sessions/kubernetes/architecture.md

 * Agent that runs on each node
 * Kubelet takes set of PodSpecs and ensures that the containers described in the PodSpec are running and healthy

+# Kube Proxy

+* Runs on each node
+* Responsible for maintaining network rules and performing connection forwarding